facebookarchive/facebook-clang-plugins/README.md

 Quick start
 -----------

-The current version of the plugins requires the version 3.6.1 of the clang compiler, re-compiled from source.
+The current version of the plugins requires recent version of the clang compiler, re-compiled from source.
+Clang source which is used by this project can be found in `clang/src/`

 General instructions to compile clang can be found here: http://clang.llvm.org/get_started.html